Medically Reviewed by Alfred D. Wyatt Jr., DMD on August 21, 2020

 Foods Can Stain or Brighten Teeth

-There's speculation that strawberries may have natural teeth-whitening properties.
-But it's best to brush thoroughly after eating teeth-staining food like blueberries, coffee, and cigarettes.
+There's been speculation that strawberries may have natural teeth-whitening properties, but so far, it hasn't been proven.
+It's best to brush thoroughly after eating teeth-staining food like blueberries, coffee, and cigarettes.
 To help minimize discoloration, brush, then munch on apples, pears, carrots, or celery, all of which trigger tooth-bathing saliva, which helps keep your teeth bright.

 Regulate Your Acid Reflux